S.T.A.R.S. Program (Students Together Achieving Remarkable Success)

 The S.T.A.R.S.
-(Students Together Achieving Remarkable Success) program offers Latino/a/x youth in grades 3rd-12th grade the opportunity to explore their long-term career goals through one-on-one academic assistance and exposure to diverse post-secondary educational paths, trades, and careers.
+(Students Together Achieving Remarkable Success) program offers youth of all backgrounds in 5th-12th grades, and, more recently, 3rd-4th grades, the opportunity to explore their long-term career goals through one-on-one academic assistance and exposure to a variety of post-secondary educational paths, trades, and careers.

-S.T.A.R.S. seeks to create a middle school to college pipeline for underserved and underrepresented Latino/a/x youth through continuous collaboration with their families, school districts, local universities, community organizations, churches, and Marywood University's diverse offices.
-The goal is to provide a safe haven to facilitate information, resources, skills, awareness, and empowerment to the youth and their families on how to prepare and succeed on reaching their long-term academic/career goals.
-By becoming a part of the S.T.A.R.S. program, the youth and their families will engage in community and group-based, culturally attuned mentoring activities and experiences that will build individual relationships and a sense of belonging among the Latino/a/x community.
+S.T.A.R.S. seeks to create a middle school to college and career pipeline for underserved and underrepresented youth through continuous collaboration with their families, school districts, local universities, community organizations, churches, and Marywood University's diverse offices.
+The goal is to provide a safe haven to facilitate information, resources, skills, awareness, and empowerment to the youth and their families on how to prepare and succeed in reaching their long-term academic/career goals.
+By becoming a part of the S.T.A.R.S. program, the youth and their families will engage in community and group-based mentoring activities and experiences that will build individual relationships and a sense of belonging in the community.

 S.T.A.R.S.
 In the Media: